Sats2/NoisyCircuits/examples/README.md

-# Test Directory - NoisyCircuits
+# Example Directory - NoisyCircuits

 This directory contains test scripts, validation notebooks, and example applications for the NoisyCircuits library.
 The NoisyCircuits library enables simulation of quantum circuits with noise models using the Monte-Carlo Wave Function (MCWF) method.